 What to do if you suspect an older person is at risk of financial abuse

-If you have an older person living nearby, either on their own or as a couple, make an effort to be neighbourly.
-An older person with money can bring all sorts of people out of the woodwork, so keep an eye out for them.
-Perhaps, for example, you might notice someone suddenly turning up regularly to carry out work in their garden.
-Don’t jump to conclusions – there may well be a good explanation.
+If you have older people living nearby, either on their own or as a couple, make yourself known to them as someone who can help, and be aware of their activities.
+For example, someone turning up regularly to carry out work in their garden may well be an agreed arrangement.
 However, it would be worth chatting to your neighbour to check what the situation is and make sure they are comfortable with it.